Written by: James Han

 Again, cortisol isn’t a bad thing, but it’s meant to be a temporary response.
 When it becomes unmanageable and chronic, the very mechanisms it triggers for our survival start to break down.

 In the 21st century, feeling overwhelmed is often accepted as an unavoidable reality.
-While it’s not always possible to completely remove yourself from stressful situations, research suggests that some techniques can actually help regulate your cortisol levels.
+While it’s not always possible to completely remove yourself from stressful situations, research suggests that some techniques can actually help regulate cortisol levels.
 So the next time you’re feeling stressed, try: